wendyverdonk93/docs/content/faq/getting-started/test-payment-details.md

 | Initialized/Declined  | Transaction is Initialized (after 1 minute it is changed to Declined) |

+## iDEAL QR

+Unfortunatley it is not possible to test with iDEAL QR.
+However, you will still be able to place live test transactions (e.g. 0,01 EUR amounts) to be visible in your [MultiSafepay Control](https://merchant.multisafepay.com/)

 ## ING Home'Pay

 MultiSafepay provides a test platform for ING Home'Pay transactions.
 During the payment process you will be able to simulate the outcome of the transaction.